Afghan forces regain control of a symbolic district in south

 British and Afghan troops first wrenched Musa Qala, a town of about 20,000 people that straddles opium farms and smuggling routes, from the Taliban eight years ago before the Islamist militants won it back four days ago.

-U.S. aircraft carried out 18 air strikes over the past week trying to push the Taliban from the district, coalition spokesman Brian Tribus said.
+U.S. aircraft from NATO's Resolute Support mission had carried out 18 air strikes over the past week trying to push the Taliban from the district, coalition spokesman Brian Tribus said.
 Some foreign soldiers had also helped on the ground, Tribus said.

 A man in Afghan military uniform opened fire last week in Camp Bastion, a former British base in Helmand now run by the Afghan army, killing two U.S. service personnel before being shot and wounded.